 NEW: Tom Byer’s “Soccer Starts at Home” philosophy is based on using the critical influence of parents during early childhood to encourage children to manipulate a small ball (not kick it), in or outside the house, and repeat core moves/skills and empowering parents with basic knowledge of setting achievable tasks and building the child’s interest and motivation through success and encouragement.

-Again, for young, potential soccer stars, you just want to get them accustomed to the ball, play like games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
+Again, for young toddlers, you just want to get them accustomed to the ball, play games like Duck Duck Goose, but with a soccer ball, so they have to dribble around the circle of kids sitting down.
 Play games like soccer marbles, where kids try to hit their partners’ ball.
 Or even just try getting kids to kick the ball through a partner’s legs from about five yards away.
 Relay races are always good too, where you have two different teams and the kids dribble from one line to the other or through a set of cones.
-Here’s a few games you can try:
+Here’s a few soccer games for toddlers you can try: